mattskorczynski/mattskorczynski/README.md

 # 💫 About Me:
 I'm a Math and Computer science graduate from Fordham University.
-I'm super passionate about learning and doing more with programming, especially data analysis and financial tools.<br>
+I'm super passionate about learning and doing more with programming, especially around data analysis and financial tools.<br>

 ## 🌐 Socials: